About Me

 USENIX NSDI, 2022

-SwiSh: Distributed Shared State Abstractions for Programmable Switches
+SwiSh: Distributed Shared State Abstractions for Programmable Switches (Conference)

 Lior Zeno, Dan Ports, Jacob Nelson, Daehyeok Kim, Shir Landau Feibish, Idit Keidar, Arik Rinberg, Alon Rashelbach, Igor De-Paula, Mark Silberstein